img

 Merrill, a leading American investment management company, defines cloud computing as “the idea of delivering personal (e.g., email, word processing, presentations) and business productivity applications (e.g., salesforce automation, customer service, accounting) from centralized servers.”

-Cloud computing enables a user to edit, create, delete, publish, compute, and store data on a device like a computer, mobile, or tablet through the internet.
+Cloud computing enables a user to edit, create, delete, publish, compute, and store data on a device like a computer, mobile device, or tablet through the Internet.
 A user can use the pre-installed applications on a server on any platform and at any time.

 Artificial intelligence (AI) has become an integral part of cloud computing.
 It enhances the overall efficiency of cloud-based services by leveraging machine learning and deep learning.
 In many use cases, cloud computing and AI have led to better management, increased revenues, and lower costs.